MarrakechFOR LESS Get the Premium Guide

 Dress conservatively

-Carry more cash than you think
+Carry more cash

-Use Google Maps offline
+Use Maps offline

 Best time to visit

-Avoid the scam shops
+Avoid scam shops

 Eat where locals eat